goggin13/HyperMapper/stress_tests.md

 ![image](https://s3.amazonaws.com/matt-goggin/random/hyper-mapper/single_insert.png)

 #### single query
-This test retrieves a single object, chosen at random from a known existing set of objects, and returns the object formatted as JSON.
+This test retrieves a single object, chosen at random from an existing set of objects, and returns the object formatted as JSON.

 ```
   def single_query